bejerome/laravel-5-foundation-6/readme.md

 ### Installing Foundation & jQuery

-The first thing we are going to want to do is install foundation and jquery using node version manager (nvm).
+The first thing we are going to want to do is install foundation and jQuery using node version manager (nvm).
 If you need help with nvm, check out [installing node version manager](http://blog.eventfarm.com/developers/fresh-mac-now-what-brew-install-everything#node-version-manager-nvm).

 ```bash
 $ npm install --save foundation-sites jquery